 In addition to the mine assets, the Company enjoys established and productive relationships with local communities and aboriginal organizations.
 Together, these mines provide the Company with a steady and reliable supply of rough diamonds that are highly prized in the world’s markets for their size, shape, color and clarity.

-Dominion Diamond follows the strategies outlined below to extend and grow its diamond mining business:
+Arctic Canadian Diamond Company Ltd. follows the strategies outlined below to extend and grow its diamond mining business:

 Developing Resources and Exploration

 The Ekati Diamond Mine consists of the Core Zone, which includes the current operating mine and other permitted kimberlite pipes, as well as the Buffer Zone, an adjacent area which hosts the Jay and Lynx kimberlite pipes.
 At Ekati, longer term exploration potential includes Fox Deep, Misery Deep, Jay underground and exploration on existing trend lines.